 When do baby teeth appear?

-You may notice your child’s baby teeth around six months.
+You may notice your child’s baby teeth appear around six months.
 By age three, your child can have all of their primary teeth.
 Around age six, your child’s permanent teeth begin to appear.
 All of the permanent teeth erupt by age 21.

 How harmful is thumb-sucking for my child’s teeth?

-If a child persistently sucks their thumb, it can affect the roof of the mouth and even tooth alignment.
 Often, children suck their thumbs because they are anxious and need comfort.
 One great way to stop thumb-sucking is to focus on the cause of their anxiety.
 Rewarding children who do not suck their thumbs during difficult times can help curb the habit.

 Does my child need orthodontic treatment?